 Writing (or recording) knowledge base content takes significant effort, so it’s important to create content people will really find and use.
 Earlier in this process you have likely identified gaps in your current set of knowledge.

 Perhaps your support team find themselves having to write longer answers because the information isn’t already covered in your knowledge base.
 Those answers can form a perfect base for new content.

-Then you can build on that outline, applying a consistent voice and tone, always keeping in mind the task, question or mindset that your end reader is likely to have.
+Then you can build on that outline, applying a consistent voice and tone, always keeping in mind the task, question, or mindset that your end reader is likely to have.

 A knowledge base should not be a stone tablet, written once and fixed in place.
 Especially in the software world, information becomes outdated or incomplete constantly, so you will need to revisit it regularly.

 Nominate a person or a team to own the knowledge base (or some portion of it), and be sure they have the time and capacity to work on it.
-Additionally, consider using knowledge base article ratings to allow readers to flag content that might need work.

 Over time, your team can extend your knowledge base, updating existing content and adding new content (or new formats for existing content), building an information resource that will save plenty of time for your customers and your team.